Info

 Condition, Aging & Authenticity: This postcard has very light cracking and spidering of the surface, however, the damage is fairly widespread across the middle.
 The backside shows darkening, except for in the 4 corners.
 It looks like the postcard was previously fixed to an album because light spots with sharp edges can be seen in all 4 corners on the back.

 About the Coloradotopia Archives.
-The Coloradotopia archives hold a large collection of historical images that document Colorado’s auto history in the mountains.
+The Coloradotopia archives hold a large collection of historical images and items that document Colorado’s automobile history in the mountains.
 You can read more about the Coloradotopia archive project here.

 References & Credits